fkaaziebu/medtrack-assessment-task/README.md

 ## The docker-compose.yml file

 - This file creates the container and passes the environment variables required for the frontend app to run in the container.
-- It also sets an outside port that we can access the frontend-app from using our browser
+- It also sets an outside port that we can access the frontend-app from using our browser.
+The external port exposed is ``5000``
 - Also creates volumes and bind-mounts that are mounted into the container for easy development by the developer

 ## Available Pages to access